davedoesdev/qlobber/README.md

 **Return:**

 `{Array}` List of values that matched the topic.
-This may contain duplicates if more than one matcher matches the topic with the same value.
+This may contain duplicates.

 <sub>Go: [TOC](#tableofcontents) | [Qlobber.prototype](#toc_qlobberprototype)</sub>